About the School

 In 1981 CDC’ s first home was in the Russian Center on Capitol Hill.
 Anne had previously directed the Dance Theatre Seattle Children’ s Program for five years in that location.
 Winter of 1982 brought growth and change as Anne moved the Creative Dance Center to the former Lake City Elementary School and filed for incorporation and nonprofit status.
 The Creative Dance Center was granted 501(c)(3) nonprofit status in February 1983.
 CDC moved to the former Jane Addams Middle School in the fall of 1984 and remained there until the summer of 1995 when CDC relocated to the Haller Lake Community Club, its present location.

-Thirty-two years ago the Creative Dance Center opened its doors to the community, offering twenty classes to 100 students.
+When the Creative Dance Center first opened its doors to the community, it offered twenty classes to 100 students.
 Today there are over thirty-five classes offered to 450 students, infants through adults.
 The teaching philosophy at CDC has evolved to include the BrainDance and is now a nationally and internationally recognized teaching methodology called Brain-Compatible Dance Education.